Postdoctoral Fellowship in Animal Studies (EXPIRED)

 |How to apply|

-Each full application should include a curriculum-vitae, together with a statement of research interests, a teaching dossier, a writing sample, and three confidential letters of references.
+Each full application should include a curriculum-vitae, together with a statement of research interests, a teaching dossier, a writing sample, and three confidential letters of reference.
 Applicants should supply information concerning any interruptions in their academic careers and other factors that may have affected their capacity to complete scholarly work.
-Applicants should send all documents in their application package (with the exception of references which applicants should ensure are sent directly by referees), by email as a single pdf (FirstName.LastName) by February 14, 2020 to: email@example.com.Subject line: PDF Animal Ethics
+Applicants should send all documents in their application package (with the exception of references which applicants should ensure are sent directly by referees), by email as a single pdf (FirstName.LastName) by February 14, 2022 to: [email protected] line: PDF Animal Ethics

 |Web address to apply||https://www.queensu.ca/philosophy/jobs|